scylladb/scylla-rust-driver/docs/source/load-balancing/default-policy.md

 ### Semantics of `DefaultPolicy`

-#### Preferred Datacenter
+#### Preferences

+The `preferences` field in `DefaultPolicy` allows the load balancing policy to prioritize nodes based on their location.
+It has three modes:

+- no preference
+- preferred datacenter
+- preferred datacenter and rack

-The `preferred_datacenter` field in `DefaultPolicy` allows the load balancing policy to prioritize nodes based on their location.
-When a preferred datacenter is set, the policy will treat nodes in that datacenter as "local" nodes, and nodes in other datacenters as "remote" nodes.
+When a datacenter `"my_dc"` is preferred, the policy will treat nodes in `"my_dc"` as "local" nodes, and nodes in other datacenters as "remote" nodes.
 This affects the order in which nodes are returned by the policy when selecting replicas for read or write operations.
-If no preferred datacenter is specified, the policy will treat all nodes as local nodes.
+If no datacenter is preferred, the policy will treat all nodes as local nodes.

+`preferences` allow the load balancing policy to prioritize nodes based on their availability zones (racks) in the preferred datacenter, too.
+When a datacenter and a rack are preferred, the policy will first return replicas in the local rack in the preferred datacenter, and then the other replicas in the datacenter (followed by remote replicas).

 When datacenter failover is disabled (`permit_dc_failover` is set to false), the default policy will only include local nodes in load balancing plans.
 Remote nodes will be excluded, even if they are alive and available to serve requests.

-#### Preferred Rack

-The `preferred_rack` field in `DefaultPolicy` allows the load balancing policy to prioritize nodes based on their availability zones in the preferred datacenter.
-When a preferred rack is set, the policy will first return replicas in the local rack in the preferred datacenter, and then the other replicas in the datacenter.
-When a preferred datacenter is not set, setting preferred rack will not have any effect.

 #### Datacenter Failover

 In the event of a datacenter outage or network failure, the nodes in that datacenter may become unavailable, and clients may no longer be able to access the data stored on those nodes.
 To address this, the `DefaultPolicy` supports datacenter failover, which allows to route requests to nodes in other datacenters if the local nodes are unavailable.

 Datacenter failover can be enabled in `DefaultPolicy` by `permit_dc_failover` setting in the builder.
 When this flag is set, the policy will prefer to return